 - How much of the information provided around the co-interests of SAP and AWS are true?

-One of the most interesting developments in public cloud is how the public cloud service providers like AWS or GCP or Azure will work with the on-premises vendors.
-Oftentimes things are presented by companies for political reasons rather than what is true.
+One of the most interesting developments in the public cloud is how the public cloud service providers like AWS or GCP or Azure will work with the on-premises vendors.
+Often things are presented by companies for political reasons rather than what is true.
 We found the following slides from a presentation by AWS.

 This slide (by AWS) shows what is feasible, but not necessarily what is desirable for customers.
 Under the scenario where the SAP Cloud is the origination, the prices are dramatically higher.
 The table to the right shows that AWS claims a far more complete offering than GCP or Azure.